Why Optimization Is So Important

 - Slow functionality within the platform for all participants;

-How to Optimize a Computer Prior to a Shoot (All participants)
+How to Optimize a Computer Prior to a Capture Session (All participants)

-Before logging into OpenReel as a Director, Collaborator, or Subject, ensure that your computer is set up according to the following steps.
-Learn more about computer optimization here.
+Before logging into an OpenReel Capture Session as a Director, Collaborator, or Subject, ensure that your computer meets our recommended specs and is set up according to the following steps.

 - Confirm that your computer's operating system (OS) is up-to-date.
 You want to work with the most current version of your device’s software.

-- All participants logging into OpenReel via a computer browser must use either Google Chrome or Mozilla Firefox.
+- All participants logging into OpenReel via a computer browser must use either Google Chrome, Microsoft Edge, or Mozilla Firefox.
 Make sure it’s up to date!
 Whenever possible, clear your cache prior to a shoot.
 (Learn more about browser optimization here!)

 - Force quit other browser tabs, software, or applications that are not needed before joining the OpenReel Session.
 This includes any VPNs or personal firewalls which interfere with the connection between your device and the OpenReel servers.